benchopt/benchmark_bilevel/README.md

    $ benchopt run benchmark_bilevel --config config/X.yml
 ```

 where ``X.yml`` is a config file.
 See https://benchopt.github.io/index.html#run-a-benchmark for an example of a config file.
-This will possibly launch a huge grid search.
-When available, you can rather use the file ``X_best_params.yml``to launch an experiment with a single set of parameters for each solver.
+This will launch a huge grid search.
+When available, you can rather use the file ``X_best_params.yml`` to launch an experiment with a single set of parameters for each solver.

 Use ``benchopt run -h`` for more details about these options, or visit https://benchopt.github.io/api.html.